 13. Argue about stuff I don’t really have an opinion on and couldn’t really care less about at stupid o’clock in the morning

-This week’s 3am ‘differences of opinion’ read as follows: whether we should dress baby up on Christmas Day; whether we need to shorten his afternoon nap; whether we need to become more organised; whether we should or shouldn’t change his nappy; and, that old favourite, whether my wife or I got up the last time he woke up.
+This week’s 3am ‘differences of opinion’ read as follows: whether we should dress baby up on Christmas Day; if we need to shorten his afternoon nap; whether we need to become more organised; if we should or shouldn’t change his nappy; and, that old favourite, whether my wife or I got up the last time he woke up.

 14. Load the dishwasher, washing machine and tumble dryer